7 Dynamic Decor Themes for Canopy Beds: Styling Your Dream Space

 Breathability and Temperature Control

 Overheating at night?
 Ultra-high thread count sheets can be the culprit.
 More threads often mean denser weaves, trapping body heat and moisture.
 For cool sleepers or summer nights, a 300–400 thread count in percale or bamboo viscose offers a cool, dry feel.
 It’s like flipping to the cool side of the pillow—every night.
-Learn more about breathable fabrics in our piece on bamboo vs. cotton sheets.
+Learn more in our guide on bamboo vs. cotton sheets.

 For comparison: a 300 thread count bamboo sheet breathes like linen but feels like silk, making it a top choice for hot climates or night sweats.